From the Retro Motor archive: 2009 Tesla Roadster review

-Last year, the Tesla Model 3 was Britain’s second best-selling car – beaten only by the Vauxhall Corsa.
-It represents a meteoric rise for a company that, little more than a decade ago, was still producing a rebodied Lotus Elise.
+The Tesla Model Y was the UK’s fifth most popular new car in 2023 – and the the best-selling car in the world overall.
+It represents a meteoric rise for a company that, just 12 years ago, was still producing a rebodied Lotus Elise.
 We’ve raided the Retro Motor archives for this review of the original Tesla Roadster, first written for Performance Car magazine in 2009.
-The first electric production car capable of more than 200 miles, it sold in very small numbers.
+The first production EV capable of more than 200 miles on a single charge, it sold in very small numbers.
 How times have changed…

 Electric motoring is not for those terrified by the sound of silence.
 Gone is your V8 blare, your straight-six growl, replaced by, well, a faint whine.
 A distant hum.
 There’s nothing to report on how an electric ‘engine’ sounds.
 It doesn’t.
 Surely that’s missing half the fun of a performance car?
 Well, hang on.
 Think of the alternative.

 The ‘green’ diesel supercar.
 It fills enthusiasts with dread.
-Sure, we buy TDIs, i-DTECs and CDTis as our everyday cars.
-But really, who’s going to idolise a poster of a Ferrari JTDm?
+Sure, we buy TDIs, i-DTECs and CDTis as our everyday cars [things have changed here, too – Ed.], but who’s going to idolise a poster of a Ferrari JTDm?
 Will Mark Hales ever record Into The Rev-Restricted Red to support his words on the most iconic diesel machines?
 Does Nick Mason even own a classic oil-burner?
 And judging by the noise at BTCC meetings, or at Le Mans, would car nuts want to buy it?

 MR archive: Tesla Roadster review